ajibs/bestbiz/README.md

 ## Possible Features
 - Change listing url to slugs
 - Authenticated user can upload an image when creating a listing
-- Table view of all listings on the dashboard, with ability to edit, see views and delete listings.
 - Pagination for pages with a lot of data to display e.g. explore page, dashboard